 Disney is extremely popular for its musical productions like movies and Broadway productions.
 Often their songs are produced and written by some of the best in the music industry, such as legends like Phil Collins and Elton John, who are vastly experienced in musicals.

 Stay tuned, and keep reading if you want to know some exceptional Disney songs to learn on the ukulele made easy for beginners.
+Also, don’t miss out on our list of 33 Easy Ukulele Songs for Beginners.

 Here are the top ten Disney ukulele songs